National Residential Landlords Association

 The National Residential Landlords Association (NRLA) offers:

 Membership does not change a landlord’s legal duties under housing law or the Renters’ Rights Act, but it can make it easier to keep up sector focused regulation, access training expected of “professional” landlords, and feed into policy debates.
-For many landlords, especially those with small portfolios, the NRLA is a good source of guidance on how to operate fairly, lawfully and sustainably in the modern private rented sector (PRS).
+For many landlords, especially those with small property portfolios, the NRLA is a good source of guidance on how to operate fairly, lawfully and sustainably in the modern private rented sector (PRS).

 Small Landlord